MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/universe.md

 4. If you have already created elements, you can choose an element this competes with.
 5. To save your element, select **Create**

+### Change the name of the universe

+Changing the name of the universe has no impact on the insights.

+1. In the left navigation select **Universe**.
+2. Select **Edit universe name**.

 ### Edit an existing element

+Editing an element has an impact on insights based on that element.
+Depending on the change, some or all previously available insights will be removed.
+New insights will be generated for the updated element.
+If there is data available, some insights show right after applying the changes while other insights can take up to 3 hours to appear in the feed.

 1. In the left navigation select **Universe**.
 2. Select an element from the list.